-The Audit Committee consists of three Non-Executive and "independent" Directors: P Clarke (Chair of the Committee), G Galt, and B Coleman.
+The Audit Committee consists of three Non-Executive and 'independent' Directors: P Clarke (Chair), G Galt, and B Coleman.

 Each member of the Committee has the appropriate financial expertise and industry understanding to perform their role.
 B Coleman is a Chartered Accountant, and P Clarke and G Galt are finance professionals.
-A summary of the Directors' qualifications and attendance at Audit Committee meetings is provided in the Directors' Report on pages 23 to 25.
+A summary of the Directors' qualifications and attendance at Audit Committee meetings is provided in the

+Directors' Report on pages 5 and 6.